laurentperrinet/laurentperrinet.github.io/content/publication/meso-25/index.md

 abstract: The visual systems of animals work in diverse and constantly changing environments where organism survival requires effective senses.
-To study the hierarchical brain networks that perform visual information processing, vision scientists require suitable tools, and Motion Clouds (MCs)---a dense mixture of drifting Gabor textons---serve as a versatile solution.
+To study the hierarchical brain networks that perform visual information processing, vision scientists require suitable tools, and Motion Clouds (MCs), a dense mixture of drifting Gabor textons, serve as a versatile solution.
 Here, we present an open toolbox intended for the bespoke use of MC functions and objects within modeling or experimental psychophysics contexts, including easy integration within Psychtoolbox or PsychoPy environments.
 The toolbox